Convergence and error propagation results on a linear iterative unfolding method: Abstract

 \section{Abstract}

-Unfolding problems often arise in the context of signal processing, data analysis and experimental physics in general.
-It occurs when the probability distribution of a physical quantity is to be measured but it is randomized (smeared) by some well-described process, such as a non-ideal detector response or a well parametrized physical phenomenon.
-In such cases it is said that the original probability distribution of interest is folded by a known response function.
-The reconstruction of the original probability distribution from the measured one and from the response function is called unfolding, which is a delicate problem in signal or data processing.
-As the unfolding problem is numerically ill-posed, most methods have some relatively arbitrary control parameter on regularization.
-A large class of these methods, by construction, introduce bias which is difficult to quantify, furthermore sometimes it is difficult to show that the method is consistent, i.e.\ that the bias tends to zero with respect to the control parameters of the method.
-Quantification of statistical and systematic error of the unfolded distribution is often also an issue.
-We propose a linear iterative method for which we prove that the bias error converges to zero with increasing iteration order, i.e.\ the metod is consistent.
-In case of presence of statistical and systematic errors on the measured distribution or the response function, we prove explicit error propagation formulae.
-With this, an optimal iteration stopping criterion can be defined, and the three important error terms ---the bias error, the statistical error and the systematic error--- of the unfolded distribution can be directly quantified at the optimum.
+Unfolding problems often arise in the context of statistical data analysis.
+Such problematics occur when the probability distribution of a physical quantity is to be measured, but it is randomized (smeared) by some well understood process, such as a non-ideal detector response or a well described physical phenomenon.
+In such case it is said that the original probability distribution of interest is folded by a known response function.
+The reconstruction of the original probability distribution from the measured one is called unfolding.
+That technically involves evaluation of the non-bounded inverse of an integral operator over the space of $L^1$ functions, which is known to be an ill-posed problem.
+For the pertinent regularized operator inversion, we propose a linear iterative formula and provide proof of convergence in a probability theory context.
+Furthermore, we provide formulae for error estimates at finite iteration stopping order which are of utmost importance in practical applications: the approximation error, the propagated statistical error, and the propagated systematic error can be quantified.
+The arguments are based on the Riesz-Thorin theorem mapping the original $L^1$ problem to $L^2$ space, and subsequent application of ordinary $L^2$ spectral theory of operators.
+A library implementation in C of the algorithm along with corresponding error propagation is also provided.
+A numerical example also illustrates the method in operation.